jadynlaila/Study_Group_Platform/Deliverables/Group 7 - Deliverable 2.md

 6. Admin Approves account removal request
 7. User is logged out
 8. Users data is removed
+9.
 **Alternate scenarios:**

 1a.
 Student does not have acan ccount and therefore cannot delete account.
 3a.
 Student does not have password and therefore cannot delete account.
 2a.
-Student is unable to log in and thus cannot delete account, **Interface Sketch:**
+Student is unable to log in and thus cannot delete account.

+**Interface Sketch:**

 ![image of use case](res/D2_delete.png)